gvwilson/thirdbit/src/fiction/leaderboard/index.md

 Arranging a death is easy when the intended victim is rich and cooperative.
 An.ton was a citizen of a drowned Pacific island nation whose existence was now a useful legal fiction.
-Three different agents confirmed that I couldn't be charged with murder under its laws, though one did say a case could be made for reckless endangerment.
+Three different legal agents confirmed that I couldn't be charged with murder under its laws, though one did say a case could be made for reckless endangerment.

 He chose the date.
 The neurodegenerative disorder that had eaten away his muscle mass was a result of a prematurely optimistic gene therapy for old age.
 His medical agent estimated he only had a few weeks left.
 "So make it April fucking first," he told me.
 "Give everyone something more interesting to talk about